WRBC: 1950s

 In the spring of 1951, interest in a campus radio station resurfaced among the student body.
 A group of students met to organize and plan for the construction.
 A professor in the Physics department volunteered to build the transmitting equipment for a carrier current AM station.
 That fall an organizational meeting drew 150 people.
 The station, calling itself WVBC (Voice of Bates College), signed on at 9:00 p.m. on Friday evening, November 2, 1951.
 Broadcasting from the Chase Hall studios, it initially featured a two-hour schedule of programming six nights a week.
-The signal could be heard at 640 kHz AM in all campus buildings, except the infirmary.
+The signal could be heard at 640 kHz in all campus buildings, except the infirmary.

 Despite its beginning, technical problems plagued the station in the 1950s.
 Because of these problems Bates College again applied to the FCC for a 10-watt station on the then relatively new FM band.
 The staff suggested several possible call signs for the new station to the FCC including WVBC, WBCR, WRBC, WVOB, and WRJR (after the first initials of staff members Ron Cook, Joan Williams Lepper, Ray Hendess, and Robert Kalisher).
 The FCC decided on the call letters WRJR.
 The new station took to the public airwaves at 1:00 p.m. on Sunday, October 26, 1958, at 91.5 FM, from purpose-built studios in the basement of Pettigrew Hall.

 Despite its technical superiority, FM radio had yet to come into mass acceptance.
 Since so few people owned FM-capable radios in 1958, FM-to-AM converters were initially installed at strategic locations around the Bates College campus to rebroadcast the signal at 800 AM.
 However, these converters soon either broke down, or were shut down due to issues with off-campus interference.
 As a result, WRJR found itself broadcasting to slim audiences, both on campus and off.